-To minimize the mean rate of loss of energy arising from the additional

-Rough calculations for a T-tail sailplane suggest that additional induced drag in circling flight is likely to be more, and in straight flight less, than the values found by the above calculations.
-The optimum CG postion is therefore likely to be further forward than suggested above. induced drag caused by tail lift forces, the optimum center of gravity postion is found to be a function of the gliding speed between thermals (or of the corresponding rate of climb in the thermals).
-However, if typical Standard and 15-meter sailplanes are considered, it is found that a single CG positionwill provide near-optimum conditions over a reasonable range of gliding speeds.
-The optimum CG postion, in the cases considered, was somewhat forward of the likely aft limit.
+To minimize the mean rate of loss of energy arising from the additional induced drag caused by tail lift forces, the optimum center of gravity position is found to be a function of the gliding speed between thermals (or of the corresponding rate of climb in the thermals).
+However, if typical Standard and 15-meter sailplanes are considered, it is found that a single CG position will provide near-optimum conditions over a reasonable range of gliding speeds.
+The optimum CG position, in the cases considered, was somewhat forward of the likely aft limit.